ljw222/Mitrani-Tutoring/documents/design-journey.md

 ## Client Feedback

 [Share the feedback notes you received from your client about your initial design.]
+Our client was very happy with the design that we have so far.

 ## Iterated Design

 [Improve your design based on the feedback you received from your client.]
+One of the things that we realized while corresponding with our client is that there isn't too much content to fill the pre-k-5th, 6th-12th grade pages, as well as the testimonial page.
+Therefore, we will probably include some supplementary information for the version of the site that we turn in for this class so that there is sufficient content on each page.

 ## Evaluate your Design